 Step Three.
 Print both sides of the card.
 You may need to print a test card or two so you know how your printer feeds and prints.
 I printed the top of my card, made a mark on it and ran it through the printer again while printing the inside file.
 Be sure to set your printer to best quality print and for heavy or card stock paper when you’re ready to print your Valentine’s Day card.

 Step Four: Score the center and fold.
-Hold a ruler where the Valentine’s card will fold in half on the front of the card, run the tip of a pair of scissors along the ruler to score the card.
+Hold a ruler where the Valentine’s card will fold in half on the front of the card and run the tip of a pair of scissors along the ruler to score the card.

 Step Six: Fill the inside of the card with meaningful thoughts of why that person is special to you.
 Have fun thinking about you’ll put in your handmade Valentine’s Day card.
 Make it special and real.